fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 the same set of hash functions MUST be used to calculate fingerprints for each certificate associated with the m- line.

-For each used certificate, an endpoint MUST NOT establish the connection unless it is able to match at least one fingerprint, calculated using the hash function that the endpoint supports and considers most secure, with the certificate.
-If the checked fingerprint does not match the certificate, the endpoint MUST NOT establish the TLS connection.
+An endpoint MUST select the set of fingerprints which use its most preferred hash function (out of those offered by the peer) and verify that each used certificate matches one fingerprint out of that set.
+If a certificate does not match any such fingerprint, the endpoint MUST NOT establish the TLS connection

-If the checked fingerprint above matches the used certificate, the endpoint MAY choose to check additional fingerprints for the same certificate.
-For each hash function checked, one of the received fingerprints calculated using the hash function MUST match the certificate.
-If a check fails, the endpoint MUST NOT establish the TLS connection.
+An endpoint MAY, in addition to its more preferred hash function, also verify that each used certificate matches fingerprints calculated using other hash functions.
+Unless there is a matching fingerprint for each tested hash function, the endpoint MUST NOT establish the TLS connection.

 NOTE: The SDP fingerprint attribute does not contain a reference to a specific certificate.
 Endpoints need to compare the fingerprint with a